Biology and Biotechnology

 BB 3003: Medical Microbiology: Plagues of the Modern World, a Case Study Approach

-Using a case study approach, this course will focus on molecular mechanisms of pathogenesis of a wide range of infectious diseases and host-pathogen interactions including a survey of human immunobiology.
-Students will gain an understanding of microbes that are of medical relevance including bacteria, viruses, fungi, and protozoans, enabling them to make informed decisions about appropriate medical interventions.
-Students will be able to evaluate how their day-to-day choices impact public health as well as alter microbial communities.
-This interactive course is designed for all biology and biochemistry majors as well as other students with the recommended background who have an interest in the pathogenesis of disease.
-Students may not receive credit for both BB 2002 Microbiology: Plagues of the Modern World and BB 3003.
+This course will introduce the basic principles of Medical Microbiology.
+It will focus on molecular mechanisms of pathogenesis of a wide range of infectious diseases and host-pathogen interactions including a survey of human immunobiology.
+We will explore microorganisms that are of medical relevance including bacteria, viruses, fungi, and protozoans, enabling one to make informed decisions about appropriate medical interventions.
+We will evaluate how our day-to-day choices impact public health as well as alter microbial communities.
+This interactive course is designed for all majors who have an interest in pre-health professions or students who seek a deep understanding of infectious diseases

 BB 3010/BCB 3010: Simulation in Biology

 Computer simulations are becoming increasingly important in understanding and predicting the behavior of a wide variety of biological systems, ranging from metastasis of cancer cells, to spread of disease in an epidemic, to management of natural resources such as fisheries and forests.
-In this course, students will learn to use a graphical programming language to simulate biological systems.
-Most of the classroom time will be spent working individually or in groups, first learning the language, and then programming simulation projects.
+In this course, students will learn to use a technique called ‘agent-based modeling (ABM)’ to simulate biological systems.
+Most of the classroom time will be spent working individually or in groups, first learning a language (either the block-based language Starlogo Nova, or the text-based language Netlogo), and then creating simulation projects.
 We will also discuss several papers on biological simulations from the primary scientific literature.
 In constructing and comparing their simulations, students will demonstrate for themselves how relatively simple behavioral rules followed by individual molecules, cells, or organisms can result in complex system behaviors.
-This course will be offered in 2022-23, and in alternating years thereafter.

 BB 3050: Cancer Biology